roy-a2yush/meals/README.md

 This project is a starting point for a Flutter application.

+It gives you the basic concepts as well as the ideas of flutter projects.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)